-SECTION 20.
-APPLICATION FOR TRANSFER OF OWNERSHIP OR TERMINATION OF SECURITY INTEREST WITHOUT CERTIFICATE OF TITLE.

-- (a) Except as otherwise provided in Section 18 or 19, if the office receives, unaccompanied by submission of a signed certificate of title, either an application for a new or amended certificate of title that includes an indication of a transfer of ownership or a termination statement, the office may create or amend a certificate of title under this section only if: - (1) all other requirements under Sections 6 and 7 are met; - (2) the applicant has provided an affidavit stating facts that indicate the applicant is entitled to a transfer of ownership or termination statement; - (3) the applicant has provided the office with satisfactory evidence that notification of the application has been sent to the owner of record and to all persons indicated in the files of the office as having an interest in the vessel, at least 45 days have passed since the notification was sent, and no objection from any of those persons has been received by the office; and - (4) the applicant submits any other information required by the office to evidence the applicant's ownership or right to terminate the security interest, and the office has no credible information indicating theft, fraud, or any undisclosed or unsatisfied security interest, lien, or other claim to an interest in the vessel. - (b) The office may indicate in a certificate of title created or amended under subsection (a) that the certificate of title was created without submission of a signed certificate of title or termination statement.
+Source: UCOTA Section 22.
+1 2 SECTION 20.
+APPLICATION FOR TRANSFER OF OWNERSHIP OR 3 4 TERMINATION OF SECURITY INTEREST WITHOUT CERTIFICATE OF TITLE.
+5 (a) Except as otherwise provided in Section 18 or 19, upon receiving either: 6 (i) an application for a new or amended certificate of title that includes an indication of a transfer of ownership; or 7 8 (ii) a termination statement that is not accompanied by submission of a signed 9 certificate of title, the office may create or amend a certificate of title under this section only if: 10 (1) all other requirements under Sections 6 and 7 are met; 11 (2) the applicant has provided an affidavit stating facts that indicate the 12 applicant is entitled to a transfer of ownership or termination statement; 13 (3) the applicant has provided the office with satisfactory evidence that, at 14 least 45 days before the office creates or amends the certificate of title, notification of the 15 application has been sent to the owner of record and to all persons indicated in the files of the 16 office as having an interest in the vessel, and no objection from any of those persons has been 17 received by the office; and 18 (4) the applicant submits any other information required by the office to 19 evidence the applicant's ownership or right to terminate the security interest, and the office has 20 no credible information indicating theft, fraud, or any undisclosed or unsatisfied security interest, 21 lien, or other claim to an interest in the vessel.
+22 (b) The office may indicate in a certificate of title created or amended under subsection 23 (a) that the certificate of title was created without submission of a signed certificate of title or 24 termination statement.
 If no credible information indicating theft, fraud, or any undisclosed or unsatisfied security interest, lien, or other claim to an interest in the vessel has been delivered to the office within one year after creation of the certificate of title, upon request in a form and manner specified by the office, the office shall remove the indication from the certificate of title.

 [(c) Unless the office determines, by any reasonable method, that the value of the vessel is less than [\$x,000], before creating or amending the certificate of title, the office may require an applicant under subsection (a) to post a bond or provide an equivalent source of indemnity or security.
-The bond, indemnity, or other security, which may not exceed twice the value of the vessel as determined by the office, must be in a form prescribed by the office and provide for indemnification of any owner, purchaser, or other claimant for any expense, loss, delay, or damage, including reasonable attorney's fees and costs but not consequential damages, resulting from creation or amendment of the certificate of title.]
+The bond, indemnity, or other security, which shall not exceed twice the value of the vessel as determined by the office, must be in a form prescribed by the office and provide for indemnification of any owner, purchaser, or other claimant for any expense, loss, delay, or damage, including reasonable attorney's fees and costs but not consequential damages, resulting from creation or amendment of the certificate of title.]